 The Financial Services Institute, Inc. (FSI) is committed to operating within the spirit of all federal, state, and applicable international trade regulations and antitrust laws.
-Because FSI’s members are competitors, the purpose of this policy is to ensure that FSI-related activities that bring members together do not lead to activity in violation of antitrust laws or regulations, or create the perception thereof.
+Because FSI’s members are competitors, the purpose of this policy is to ensure that FSI-related activities that bring members together do not lead to activity in violation of antitrust laws and regulations, or create the perception thereof.
 In fact, these guidelines are designed to ensure that no FSI-related activities lead to the perception that any FSI members or staff have violated antitrust laws or regulations.
-These activities include, but are not limited to, FSI Council meetings, FSI Discussions, FSI conferences, meetings and forums, and other FSI-related events and activities.
+These activities include, but are not limited to, FSI Council meetings, FSI Discussions, FSI conferences, workshops, meetings, forums, and other FSI-related events and activities.

 Antitrust Laws & Regulations